falconry/falcon/doc/user/tutorial.rst

 Gunicorn expects it to be called, by default.

-A WSGI application is just a callable with a well-defined signature so that you can host the application with any web server that understands the protocol.
+A WSGI application is just a callable with a well-defined signature so that you can host the application with any web server that understands the `WSGI protocol <http://legacy.python.org/dev/peps/pep-3333/>`_.
 Let's take a look at the falcon.API class.

 First, install IPython (if you don't already have it), and fire it up: